 Technivorm Moccamaster coffee makers are intentionally minimalistic in design, with an on/off switch on the bottom, and a flow-control slide on the filter basket.
 This makes it an incredibly easy coffee maker to use and hard to stuff up.

-It is also recommended that you descale your Technivorm Moccamaster after every 100 uses with Urnex.
+It is also recommended that you descale your Technivorm Moccamaster coffee maker after every 100 uses with Urnex.

 Timeless Retro Design

-And finally it would be remiss to fail to mention the timeless aesthetics of the Moccamaster machines.
+And finally, it would be remiss to fail to mention the timeless aesthetics of the Moccamaster machines.
 The first Technivorm Moccamaster was released in 1968 and every model since then has by and large kept to the same design.
 The Moccamaster comes with the option of either a stainless steel thermal carafe, a glass carafe and hot plate, or a single-serve option.
-Each model is available in an array of different colors.
+Each coffee maker is available in an array of different colors.

 The Technivorm Moccamaster is a statement piece in any kitchen.
-However, do be aware that it is a fairly large statement piece and as such does take up a lot of counter space.
+However, do be aware that it is a fairly large coffee maker and as such does take up a lot of counter space.

 What is not to Love about the Moccamaster?

-And so, if you are looking for the best and are willing to pay for it, then we believe a Technivorm Moccamaster won’t let you down.
-However, if you aren’t made of money and just want good rather than the best then this is not the machine for you.
+And so, if you are looking for the best coffee maker and are willing to pay for it, then we believe a Technivorm Moccamaster won’t let you down.
+However, if you aren’t made of money and just want good rather than the best then this is not the coffee maker for you.

 Lack of programmable Features

 Sometimes the greatest strengths of products are also their greatest weaknesses.
-And in many ways this is the case with the Technivorm Moccamaster.
+And in many ways, this is the case with the Technivorm Moccamaster.
 For the price you are paying you really do get minimal features.
 There is no LCD interface, no option to turn on at a preset time, no option to change the brewing temperature of the bloom, next to no programmable features.
 It is just one single brewing process that does exceptionally well.
-So for some this will appeal while for others this might be a deal-breaker.
-If features and customisation are your thing then we would recommend the Breville Precision Brewer might be the one for you.
+So for some, this will appeal while for others this might be a deal-breaker.
+If features and customisation are your thing then we would recommend the Breville Precision Brewer.

 Different Moccamaster Models Available

-There are three main models in the Moccamaster series; stainless steel thermal carafe, glass carafe or single serve.
+There are three main models in the Moccamaster coffee maker series; stainless steel thermal carafe, glass carafe, or single serve.